WSST-TV: Analog-to-digital conversion

 WSST-TV began broadcasting a digital signal in 2003.
 Its digital transmitter facilities operated at low power for several years, due to Sunbelt-South Telecommunications, Ltd. being involved in bankruptcy proceedings.
 The station ended regular programming on its analog signal, over UHF channel 55, on April 15, 2009.
 WSST's digital signal broadcast on its pre-transition UHF channel 51.
-The station moved to channel 22 in early 2017, and to channel 34 in late 2018.
+The station moved to channel 22 in early 2017, and to channel 34 in December 2018.